0xAco/0xAco/README.md

 - 👋 Hi, I’m Adrien - @0xAco
-- 👀 I’m interested in sciences in general and love abyss.
+- 👀 I’m interested in sciences in general and love the abyss ans sharks.
 Also enjoy things that are optimised
-- 🌱 I’m currently learning js and some of its frameworks as react, vue, angular
+- 🌱 I’m currently a frontend developer on vue and love designing UX/UI
 - 📫 Looking to learn new things the right way